 Basically with Fusio you only have to define the schema (request/response) of your API endpoints and implement the business logic.
 All other aspects are covered by Fusio.

-which specifies the available routes and actions of the system.
-This file can
+deploy file which specifies the available routes and actions of the system.

 php bin/fusio deploy